After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Availability of Parts

-Roomba will always have the advantage with parts availability because of its popularity.
+Roomba will always have the advantage of parts availability because of its popularity.
 But Roborock is slowly catching up as more third-party brands sell parts like filters and brushes.

 Nonetheless, Roomba has more options and availability, especially with hard-to-find parts like the side brush motor and battery.